top of page

 • obesity, or

-• overweight plus at least one weight-related condition
+• overweight plus at least one weight-related condition.

 It works by helping regulate appetite, improving satiety, and reducing cravings through effects on the gut-brain signaling pathways.